xspize/brand-yourself-assessment/README.md

 - ### Sample 1:
-The shape of the boat does not look quite right but in general, I like the idea of having a boat, it makes sense to have a boat as a logo of a company called Odyssey but it doesn't look very professional.
-I could adjust it to make it look better, but compared to the other samples I took upon the decision of discarding this sample.
+The shape of the boat does not look quite right, but I like the idea of having a boat, it makes sense to have a boat as a logo of a company called Odyssey but it doesn't look very professional.
+I can adjust it to make it look better, but compared to other samples, I decided to discard this sample.

 - ### Sample 2:
 This sample is one of my favorites.
 I tried to include the letters D and Y inside the triangles but it didn't look too good and made me discard this sample.

 - ### Sample 3:
-When it comes to having a familiar logo that has something to do with the name of the company itself, this logo is pretty much the letter [O] of Odyssey shown in a huge font size along with the brand name underneath.
-At first, I thought of having Dyssey and have the [ O ] standing on top of it, but that could lead to misunderstandings of what the company is called.
+When it comes to having a familiar logo that has something to do with the name of the company itself, this logo is pretty much the letter [O] of Odyssey in a huge font size along with the brand name underneath.
+At first, I thought of having Dyssey and have the [ O ] standing on top of it, but that could lead to misunderstandings of what the company is.

 <p>